Geography

 This year children will carry out fieldwork on measuring soil moisture levels and link their data to what they know about agroforestry and how this type of farming was used in the country that they are studying in geography and history.
 We recognise the fact that we have learners of differing ability in all our classes, and so we provide suitable learning opportunities for all pupils by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies such as scaffolding tasks or setting a challenge.

-Pupils have access in class to multimedia resources and virtual tours of famous monuments and places.
-Trips and workshops are organised across the school to ensure children are engaging with the content taught.
+Pupils have trips and workshops organised across the school to ensure children are engaging with the content taught.

 At the end of their time at St. John Fisher we would like all children to leave with: